codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

    pair: Parameters; wsrep_max_ws_rows

 Defines the maximum number of rows the node allows in a write-set.
+A value of ``0`` specifies no limit.

 +-------------------------+---------------------------------------------------------+
 | **Command-line Format** | ``--wsrep-max-ws-rows``                                 |